-1) Participating actively in class [15 % of grade].
-This includes keeping up with the reading as well as writing 1-page reflections each week, except for days when there is another written assignment.

-2) Writing three Reflection Papers (each about 3-4 typewritten pages) on readings and issues discussed in class [30%].
-The reflection papers are due on Thursday July 16, Thursday July 23, and Tuesday, July 28.

-3) As part of a team, designing and conducting an in-class learning experience that applies critical thinking [10%].
-A proposal from each team is due by Monday July 20.

-4) Writing a Manifesto (about 3 typewritten pages) synthesizing your view of ideas about critical thinking that you have found most important [15%].
-The manifesto is due Wednesday, July 29.

-5) Writing a thoughtful Final Paper (about 10 double-spaced typed pages, plus references) [30%].
-This paper is due on Thursday, July 30 in the Curriculum and Instruction Office Department by 2pm.
+- 1) Participating actively in class [15 % of grade].
+This includes keeping up with the reading as well as writing 1-page reflections each week, except for days when there is another written assignment. - 2) Writing three Reflection Papers (each about 3-4 typewritten pages) on readings and issues discussed in class [30%].
+The reflection papers are due on Thursday June 30, Thursday July 7, and Wednesday, July 13.
+(This assignment relates to the program expectation that students will maintain a Reflective Practice and Metacognitive Portfolio throughout their experiences in the program as a whole.) - 3) As part of a team, designing and conducting an in-class learning experience that applies critical thinking [10%].
+A proposal from each team is due by Tuesday, July 2. - 4) Writing a Manifesto (about 3 typewritten pages) synthesizing your view of ideas about critical thinking that you have found most important [15%].
+The manifesto is due Thursday, July 14. - 5) Writing a thoughtful Final Paper (about 10 double-spaced typed pages, plus references) [30%].
+This paper is due on Friday, July 15 in the Curriculum and Instruction Office Department by 2pm.

-A paper proposal with outline is due by Tuesday, July 21.
+A paper proposal with outline is due by Tuesday, July 12.
 Students are encouraged to make connections in the paper with their other interests and projects